KenTran801/day-planner/README.md

 Objective: Create a calendar application that allows a user to save events for each hour of the day.

 Day Planner features:
-1. Current day is dsiplayed.
+1. Current day is displayed at the top of the page.
 2. User is presented with time blocks for standard business hours.
 3. Each time block is color-coded to indicate whether it is in the past, present, or future.
 4. User is able to click into a time black and enter in an event.